particle-iot/docs/src/content/tutorials/particle-hardware.md

 ### Prototyping

 For easy prototyping, devices with pins on the bottom can easily be installed in a solderless breadboard.
-The Argon and Boron (Gen 3) are the best choices for prototyping.

 ![Breadboard](/assets/images/beyond-prototyping/bread1.jpg)

-Gen 3 devices use the Adafruit Feather form-factory so easily add accessories like sensors and displays, with no wiring required.
+The Photon 2, Argon, and Boron use the Adafruit Feather form-factory so easily add accessories like sensors and displays, with no wiring required.

 ![Boron GPS FeatherWing](/assets/images/gps-display-featherwing.jpg)

-Even though these devices are ideal for prototyping, you can also scale with the Argon and Boron.
+Even though these devices are ideal for prototyping, you can also scale with the Photon 2 and Boron BRN404X.
 For example, you may mount the device in a socket in your own custom circuit board when you're ready to scale, instead of using solderless breadboards or off-the-shelf Feather adapters.

 There are also evaluation kits for the B Series SoM, Tracker SoM, and E Series modules that can be used for prototyping with those modules.

 If you're not sure whether you want cellular or Wi-Fi, see [Cellular or Wi-Fi](#cellular-or-wi-fi) below.

+- The Argon has been deprecated and will be replaced by the Photon 2.
+For the differences, see the [Argon to Photon 2 migration guide](/datasheets/wi-fi/photon-2-argon-migration-guide/).
+- The Boron 2G/3G (BRN314KIT) has been deprecated (along with all other 2G/3G SKUs) as the u-blox SARA-U201 cellular modem module on it is end-of-life.
+- The Boron LTE Cat M1 (BRN404KIT or BRN404X) is the recommended model for the United States, Canada, and Mexico.
+- Can be powered by USB, rechargeable LiPo battery, or an external power supply.
+- All Boron devices include a built-in Particle SIM card ([free for use](/tutorials/device-cloud/introduction/#free-tier) up to certain limits, no credit card required).
+- Starter kits include a mini-breadboard, USB cable, two resistors (220 ohm), one red LED, and one photodiode.
+- ARG-STRTKT includes a variety of [Grove](/datasheets/accessories/gen3-accessories/#grove-starter-kit) sensors and a display.
+- A battery is included with the Boron 2G/3G (BRN314) as the cellular modem uses more power for brief periods of time than a standard laptop USB port will supply.

 {{!-- BEGIN do not edit content below, it is automatically generated 455bf1d0-0230-4074-bfa7-99ce6e4f6245 --}}